mbierman/firewalla-tailscale-docker/README.md

 Finally, you don’t have to keep switching VPN software to connect different devices.
 Everything uses the same credentials and rules, making device-to-device access consistent and hassle-free.

-**Bottom line:** Tailscale provides a unified, always-on private network that just works—no public IP, no complex VPN setup, and no juggling multiple clients.
+**Bottom line:** Tailscale provides a unified, always-on private network that _just works_—no public IP, no complex VPN setup, and no juggling multiple clients.

 Tailscale has a [free tier](https://tailscale.com/pricing) with some limits.
 Problem solved!

 ## ✨ Features of this script